 - You have opened the lines of communication.
 Your customers can now interact with you and other customers of the site through the blog via commenting on posts.

-- Integrating WordPress with your online store will also allow you the opportunity to improve your SEO.
-To learn more about SEO, watch our webinar on Magento SEO: Improving Your eCommerce SEO in a Post Panda World.
+- Integrating WordPress with your online store will also allow you the opportunity to improve your eCommerce SEO.

 The steps below assume that you have already installed WordPress and have access to the database credentials.